-This annual report covers the work of WHO in this Region in 2015 and the early part of 2016.
+This report provides highlights on the work of WHO in this Region in 2015 and the early part of 2016.
 It reflects the achievements made and the challenges encountered as well as the way forward and immediate next steps.
-It focuses in particular upon the five strategic priorities agreed by Member States in 2012: health systems strengthening towards universal health coverage; maternal and child health; noncommunicable diseases; health security and communicable diseases; and emergency preparedness and response.1 been supporting countries in implementing the actions included in the regional framework for action.
+It focuses in particular upon the five strategic priorities agreed by Member States in 2012: health systems strengthening towards universal health coverage; maternal and child health; noncommunicable diseases; health security and communicable diseases; and emergency preparedness and response.

+Universal health coverage is the overarching goal of our work with Member States in strengthening health systems.
+It is a goal that was established by the WHO Regional Committee for the Eastern Mediterranean in 2012 and since then we have been supporting countries in implementing the actions included in the regional framework for action.
 The level of commitment to universal health coverage shown by Member States is high.
 In the past 18 months, WHO has supported countries in several areas that are key to moving forward on universal health coverage, including assessments in health financing, health policy and strategic planning, health sector regulation, and capacity development to support strengthening of public health laws and regulation.
 The regional framework for action, covering the four areas for universal health coverage (developing a vision and strategy; improving financial protection, expanding service coverage, and ensuring population coverage) will continue to be updated based on the needs of Member States and will remain as a guide for technical support to countries and for monitoring progress.